TeamShiksha/logoexecutive/docs/DEVELOPMENT.md

 - Save this generated password somewhere safe.

 ## AWS setup
+- Contacts others in the backend team for help.
+(CloudFormation template will be provided soon for easy access)

 ## Firebase setup
 - Login to [firebase](https://firebase.google.com/) with your google account and navigate to firebase console.